sabio-engineering/cookbook-dvelp/guides/dialogflow/agents-management.md

 1. Go to Dialogflow agent configuration
 2. Click on Project ID link
 3. Click on navigation menu
-4. Go to APIs & Services -> Credentials
+4. Go to IAM & Admin -> Service Accounts
+5. Find Dialogflow service account from the list, it should look like this: `dialogflow-aaaaaa@<project_name>.iam.gserviceaccount.com`
-5. Click on Create credentials -> Service account key
+6. Click on 3 dots in "Actions" column -> Create Key
-6. Select "Dialogflow integrations" from Service account dropdown
-7. Choose JSON key type
+7. Choose JSON
 8. Click Create

 After this your browser will download service account key.

-Usually we use [dvelp_flow](https://github.com/DVELP/dvelp_flow) gem to communicate with Dialoflow agent.
-Basically what you need is to get Google Cloud credentials and set them to [dvelp_flow initializer](https://github.com/DVELP/dvelp_flow#use-initializer-if-your-creds-are-static).